Nethcanov/fspt5-milestone-two/README.md

 ### 1. Create and extend classes

-- Grade:
+- Grade: 4/3
-- Explanation:
+- Explanation: Took a long time initial methods were too complicated to implement

 ### 2. Create tests for classes

-- Grade:
+- Grade: 4/3
-- Explanation:
+- Explanation: Think I have got it but not 100% confident

 ### 3. Use HOFs from the Array prototype

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: ran out of time, first step done

 ### 4. Create the reverse linked list method

-- Grade:
+- Grade: 2/1
-- Explanation:
+- Explanation: Still a bit vague on this - struggle with including all the steps, ran out of time